contheflan/Barkeeping-is-hard/README.md

 ### MVP/PostMVP

-The functionality will then be divided into two separate lists: MPV and PostMVP.
-Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP

 - Pulling in a stat block for the monster using the dnd API(specifically it's "name" and "armor_class")